apache/spark/docs/spark-standalone.md

 or pass as the "master" argument to `SparkContext`.
 You can also find this URL on the master's web UI, which is [http://localhost:8080](http://localhost:8080) by default.

-Similarly, you can start one or more workers and connect them to the master via:
+Similarly, you can start one or more workers and connect them to the master's spark URL (default: spark://<master>:7070) via:

     ./sbin/start-slave.sh <master-spark-URL>